-World Boxing News have received an explanation from Kash Ali’s legal team of their client’s behavior in a recent fight against David Price.
+World Boxing News has received an explanation from Kash Ali’s legal team of their client’s behavior in a recent fight against David Price.

-Outlining their defence of Ali for biting Price, Blacks Legal sent a summary of events which took place in front of the British Boxing Board of Control.
+Outlining their defense of Ali for biting Price, Blacks Legal sent a summary of events in front of the British Boxing Board of Control.

-In the full and frank statement sent to WBN on Wednesday, Ali laid the blame for his actions at the door of the Liverpool crowd.
+In the full and frank statement sent to WBN on Wednesday, Ali laid the blame for his actions at the Liverpool crowd’s door.

 Ali’s solicitor was adamant that the boxer would never have acted the way he did if he wasn’t subjected to ‘open racism’ from the M & S Bank Arena supporters.